Thank you for reading our post, please rate this article at the end.

 The positives: specialized for rubber roof, coats up to 125 square feet, good ready-to-use packaging, uncomplicated use, provides excellent protection, UV proof

-This Dicor product is easily one of the most sought-after products for weather protection for your RV roof.
-For one, it is explicitly catered for rubber roofs and does a great job.
+This Dicor product is easily one of the most sought-after for weather protection for your RV roof.
+It is specifically designed for rubber roofs and performs exceptionally well.

 You must know that it is an acrylic coat with excellent and lasting performance.
-It leaves no room for moisture buildup as it seals your roof against it.
+It seals your roof against moisture, leaving no room for buildup.
 Amazingly, it can cover 125 square feet using just one gallon.

-Like the other top 2 brands, the Dicor RPCRC1 can be easily applied on the roof surface using a roller or brush.
+Like the other top 2 brands, the Dicor RPCRC1 can be easily applied to the roof surface using a roller or brush.
 You will need to coat twice to get the best results.
-This way, your roof membrane will have improved longevity.
+This will improve the longevity of your roof membrane.

-You will also benefit from its elastomeric layer, protecting your roof.
-This product is formulated with a primer that preps your roof, as demonstrated with the first coat.
+Its elastomeric layer protects your roof.
+This product is formulated with a primer that preps your roof, as demonstrated by the first coat.

 The acrylic component will then reinforce your roof barrier.
 Your roof will not require recoating for the next three years.